HEaslea/SDE_Notes/Tools For Class Author/Overload and Conversions/Basic Overview of Overload Operations and Conversions.md

 Don't overload operators that do not preserve order of evaluation when they are overloaded.
 Users are going to be weirded out when the usual guarantees they are accustomed to are not honoured for code that happens to use an overload version of one of these operators.

-Obviously don't overload shit like `&`, it will just throw people off completely.
+Obviously don't overload like `&`, it will just throw people off completely.

 > So normally , the comma, address-of, logical `AND`, logical `OR`, should not be overloaded.